ConnerCarnahanUO/RoozbehCCM/README.md

 6. After completion there will be files generated in your output folder.
 The one with the Node Hub rankings is "hub_rankings.csv" which has the channels listed in descending order of hubness with their hubness values

 Things to consider:

 This code is explicityly designed to skip things already computed in the output folder.
 So if you want to recompute anything with different parameters you should give a different output folder in the 3rd step.

+The time this will take is highly dependent on a bunch of different

 ## RuneCCMSearch.py